vimalcvs/Gemini-Demo/README.md

 # GeminiDemo
 Gemini Pro API Demo project in Android and Jetpack Compose.
-Detailed article available at https://wajahatkarim.com/2024/02/getting-started-with-gemini-android-api/

-# How to use

 Get an API key for Gemini Pro API at https://aistudio.google.com and then add that API key in the local.properties file like below